anapenedos/PhosQuest/documentation/flask_application.md

 files.

 ## Application structure
-The PhosphoQuest application requires an Sqlite3 database (`PhosphoQuest.db`) situated outside of the `PhosphoQuest_app` folder.
-In this location `run.py` is a script which activates the Flask application `PhosphoQuest_app`.
+The PhosphoQuest application requires an Sqlite3 database (`PhosphoQuest.db`) situated in the folder level outside of the `PhosphoQuest_app` folder.
+Also in this location, `run.py` is a script which is run to activates the Flask application `PhosphoQuest_app`. `python3 run.py` or a similar command should activate the application (when all requirements are installed).

 ### App Folder structure
 |
-The structure of the software consists of a `PhosphoQuest_App` folder.This folder contains the `__init__.py` file that initiates the instance of teh PhosphoQuest Flask application.
+The structure of the software consists of a `PhosphoQuest_App` folder.This folder contains the `__init__.py` file that initiates the instance of the PhosphoQuest Flask application.

 The `PhosphoQuest_App` folder contains subfolders corresponding to *Flask Blueprints* for routes `main`, `search`, `browse`, and `crunch`.
 Blueprints enable developers to simplify large applications and separate the code.
 For information about Flask Blueprints see [link](http://flask.pocoo.org/docs/0.12/blueprints/).